Vision

 The Gathering

 There had been marches to Washington before, protesting wages, unemployment, and civil rights.
-Five thousand took place at the 1922 “Silent March” on Washington to urge passage of the Dyer anti-lynching bill, but the KKK a few years later managed 30,000 in a show of force.
-People marched multiple times during the Great Depression, looking for help and answers.
+Five thousand walked in D.C. at the 1922 “Silent March” on Washington to urge passage of the Dyer anti-lynching bill.
+But few years later in 1925, the KKK brought 30,000 racists into Washington, one of the largest marches of its time.
+People came to Washington to protest multiple times during the Great Depression, looking for help and answers.

 During the FDR administration, the idea of a march by Blacks to protest discrimination in jobs and the military was advanced repeatedly among leaders of civil rights organization.
 At the time, marches often helped to pressure Congress, but leaders weren’t sure that the “Court and Congress” strategy was all that effective for Blacks.
-Plessy vs. Ferguson, i.e. “separate but equal” was still a recent case that dictated policy in 1933.
+Plessy vs. Ferguson, the Supreme Court decreeing “separate but equal” facilities were acceptable was only a few decades old in 1933.

-The organizers of the 1963 march began planning in December 1961, after Kennedy was elected but little progress had occurred.
-The courts had outlawed some types of segregation in the 1950s, but armed guards still had to accompany children in some states.
-Mass marches and nonviolent demonstrations across many places had also been effective, but organizers sensed it was a time to push for more.
-Kennedy and some in his party supported civil rights in concept, but he urged the organizers not to march.
-Civil rights was on the list, but very low priority.
+The organizers of the 1963 march began planning in December 1961, after Kennedy was elected but in no hurry to champion civil rights.
+The courts had outlawed some types of segregation in the 1950s, but armed guards still had to accompany children to school.
+Mass marches and nonviolent demonstrations across many places had been effective, but organizers sensed it was a time to push for more.
+Kennedy and many in his party supported civil rights in concept, but he urged the organizers not to march.
+Civil rights was on the list, but low priority.
 He was working on a bill, people should be patient.
 Civil rights always are a “distraction” to those who don’t need it.

 Not everyone agreed on who, when, what, and how to march.
+The civil rights vision at the time was not monolithic.
 Critics of the program pointed out that most of the speakers were white and none were women.
 Men marched down Constitution Avenue with the media; women were sent down Independence Avenue.
 Multiple groups argued that more direct action was needed, perhaps some demonstrations of nonviolent resistance, rather than walking and listening to speech.
 Others claimed no action was best of all.
-Leaders of supporting organizations, from unions to the Jewish and Catholic Leagues, wanted the most prominent position on the program.
+Leaders of supporting organizations, from unions to the Jewish and Catholic Leagues, angled to get a more prominent position on the program.
 Organizers rejected support by Communist groups and Black nationalists, so criticism came from both left and right.

 They disagreed over the purpose.
 The original name was March for Jobs, which earned heavy support from union leaders.
 They added Freedom as an afterthought and eventually settled on demands including complete school integration, “meaningful” legislation to end discrimination, prohibiting discrimination in hiring, and a laundry list.
 It was also the 100th anniversary of the Emancipation Proclamation.
 This made it an easy to choice to stage the finale at the Lincoln Memorial.